 Lorne Craner is a founder of Redstone Global, a political risk firm focused on the potential of current non-elites in frontier markets.
 He is also co-director of the Transatlantic Renewal Project, an organisation dedicated to strengthening US-Central European relations.
 Craner was twice president of the International Republican Institute.
 For his accomplishments as Assistant Secretary of State for Democracy, Human Rights and Labour in the George W Bush administration, Secretary Colin Powell presented Craner with the Distinguished Service Award.
 A graduate of Georgetown University (MA) and Reed College (BA), Craner is also the President of American Councils for International Education and a member of the Council on Foreign Relations and the American Academy of Diplomacy.

-Janine di Giovanni is a senior fellow at Yale University, the Jackson Institute for Global Affairs.
+Janine di Giovanni is a senior fellow at Yale University, the Jackson Institute for Global Affairs and a 2019 Guggenheim Fellow.
 She is the former Edward R. Murrow Fellow at the Council on Foreign Affairs in New York.
 She has worked for over 25 years as a human rights reporter and investigator in conflict zones in the Balkans, Africa and the Middle East.
 In 2016, she was awarded the Courage in Journalism Award for her distinguished work tracking war criminals over the past 25 years, most recently in Syria and Iraq, with a focus on ISIS.
 Di Giovanni is also the author of eight books.
 The latest, The Morning They Came for Us: Dispatches from Syria was translated into 30 languages and won three major awards.
 She has made numerous documentaries, and is a frequent analyst on CNN, MSNBC, NPR and the BBC.
 Di Giovanni is the recipient of nearly a dozen journalistic awards, including two Amnesty International Awards, and the National Magazine Award, for her work in human rights and war reporting.
 She lives with her son, Luca Girodon.

 Simon is a senior investment banking executive with extensive general management, project finance, venture capital and real estate expertise.
 He has worked in various senior banking and corporate roles, creating and managing businesses across the UK, Europe, Middle East and Asia Pacific.
 He is a long-standing senior consultant at Value Retail, PLC, the global luxury retail outlet, and also serves as chair of Rivercourt Homes, Ltd, a residential property management firm.
 He has previously held long-standing positions as regional managing director for real estate finance at Royal Bank of Scotland, global banking and markets division, and assistant director at N.M.
 Rothschild & Sons, Ltd.